taylorjg/repo-traffic-react/README.md

 * GitHub REST API
 * Deployment to Heroku

-# Things in this project that are new to me
+# Things in this project that were new to me

 * Node.js Express server with TypeScript
 * React with TypeScript